-Coordinator of School Psychology: Dr. Samuel F. Brough-
+Coordinator of School Psychology: Dr. Samuel F. Broughton

-Francis Marion University is responsive to the needs of the region by offering the Master of Science Degree in Applied Psychology (MSAP) and proposing program modifications in this professional degree as indicated.
-Graduates of the MSAP program will develop the knowledge and skills necessary to work as professionals in clinical, school, health, and other community settings as scientist practitioners.
-The MSAP program adheres to the standards of training of the Council of Applied Master's Programs in Psychology (CAMPP), is accredited by the Masters in Psychology Accreditation Council (MPAC), and is approved as a specialist-level training program by the National Association of School Psychologists (NASP).
-Students and graduates of the MSAP program bring scholarship and reflection to their work, and an understanding of diversity in clientele, methodology, and application.
-Students and graduates of the MSAP program report that their training occurred in a positive learning environment that recognized and nurtured diversity while emphasizing academic excellence.
-MSAP faculty produce scholarship that enhances teaching, involves students, and contributes to the profession of psychology.
-MSAP faculty consult with and render academic and practical assistance to local human service agencies, hospitals, and regional schools.
+FMU is responsive to the needs of the region by offering the Master of Science Degree in Applied Psychology (MSAP) and the Specialist Degree in School Psychology (SSP), and by proposing program modifications to these professional degrees as indicated.
+Graduates of the MSAP and SSP programs will develop the knowledge and skills necessary to work as professionals in clinical, school, health, and other community settings as scientist practitioners.
+The MSAP program adheres to the standards of training of the Council of Applied Master's Programs in Psychology (CAMPP) and is accredited by the Masters in Psychology Accreditation Council (MPAC).
+The combined MSAP (School Psychology Option) and Specialist in School Psychology is approved as a specialist-level training program by the National Association of School Psychologists (NASP) and is recognized by the National Council for Accreditation of Teacher Education (NCATE) .
+Students and graduates of the MSAP and SSP programs bring scholarship and reflection to their work and an understanding of diversity in clientele, methodology, and application.
+Students and graduates of the MSAP and SSP programs report that their training occurred in a positive learning environment that recognized and nurtured diversity while emphasizing academic excellence.
+MSAP and SSP faculty produce scholarship that enhances teaching, involves students, and contributes to the profession of psychology.
+MSAP and SSP faculty consult with and render academic and practical assistance to local human service agencies, hospitals, and regional schools.

 Enrollment in the program is limited.
 Students must be accepted as a graduate degree student or graduate non-degree student in order to register for courses.
 Students develop an organized plan of study in consultation with an adviser.
-Courses are offered during evening hours.
+Courses are offered during afternoon and evening hours.
 Practicum and other clinical experiences generally occur during normal business/school hours, but may require evening or weekend commitments.
 Courses offer a blend of classroom activities and experiential training designed to acquaint the student with both the theory and the practical applications of psychological knowledge.

-While classes are taught in the evening, school psychology students should be mindful that practicum experiences must occur during the day.
+While classes are taught in the afternoon and evening, school psychology students should be mindful that practicum experiences must occur during the morning and early afternoon.
 Additionally, the internship must be a full-time experience as a school psychologist in a public school setting during the fall and spring semesters.
-Clinical/counseling students should be aware that their internship also requires a full-time, six-month commitment that may require them to take a leave of absence from other employment.
+Clinical/counseling students should be aware that their internship also requires an intensive, capstone internship experience that may require them to take a leave of absence from other employment.

-After being admitted to the program and prior to enrolling in classes, students must meet with the Coordinator of the Clinical/Counseling Option or the School Option (as appropriate) in the Department of Psychology for advising.
+After being admitted to the program and prior to enrolling in classes, students must contact the Graduate Coordinator of the Clinical/Counseling Psychology, or the Graduate Coordinator of School Psychology (as appropriate) in the Department of Psychology for advising.